luique16/luique16/README.md

 ### 🗣️ About Me

-<p>&nbsp&nbsp&nbsp&nbsp My name is Luís Henrique, I'm 16 years old and I live in Brazil, where I'm currently in my second year of high school.
+<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp My name is Luís Henrique, I'm 16 years old and I live in Brazil, where I'm currently in my second year of high school.
 I started programming at the age of 12 due to school, and have been developing web-related projects since I was 13.
 <br/>
-&nbsp&nbsp&nbsp&nbsp At school, I'm part of the Brazilian Olympiad of Informatics (OBI), where I study competitive programming, and I learned everything I know about web development on the internet.
+&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp At school, I'm part of the Brazilian Olympiad of Informatics (OBI), where I study competitive programming, and I learned everything I know about web development on the internet.
 In 2021, I participated in the Brazilian Robotics Olympiad (OBR), where I learned new technologies and how to work better in a team, but even with all these experiences, I'm sure that what I love the most is web development, especially backend. 💜</p>

 ### 💻 Skills